 Yes, I am the Product Manager for our cPanel Hosting product.
 I worked side by side with the development team responsible for rolling cPanel out at Go Daddy to ensure we covered all of the bases.
 Also, due to my_ long-standing relationships with cPanel /

-4. As "fresh blood" at GoDaddy, do you have plans for more exciting features?
+CloudLinux_I was able to develop a strategic offering making it possible to hit that 1⁄3 density number in the hosting industry.4.
+As “fresh blood” at GoDaddy, do you have plans for more exciting features?

 Absolutely!
 As you’ll see in many upcoming communications to the public we’re just getting started.
 This release of our new shared hosting products is just step 1.
 We definitely have a ton of work to do with Support but I can assure you we’re on it.
 I can’t give too much away when it comes to the specific products but I can tell you there are ton of improvements and launches in the near future :)